-I am a researcher (chargée de recherche 1ère classe) at CNRS (French National Center for Scientific Research), working at Laboratoire de Linguistique de Nantes (LLING UMR 6310).
+I am a tenured research scientist (chargée de recherche 1ère classe) at CNRS (French National Center for Scientific Research), working at Laboratoire de Linguistique de Nantes (LLING UMR 6310).

 I received my PhD from the University of Nantes in 2009, with a dissertation on polarity and epistemic indefinites in Romanian.
 Between 2011 and 2014, I was a post-doctoral researcher at the University of the Basque Country in Vitoria-Gasteiz (UPV/EHU) and a member of the Basque Research Group of Theoretical Linguistics (HiTT).